 - German David Romero Otálora (Ministry of Finance, Colombia)

 - Mitigation efforts and development: Effectiveness, trade-offs, and distributional impacts.

 - Regional and country specificities, for example scope for redistribution, use of biomass, heterogeneity of energy systems.

 - Governance and political economy of mitigation policies.

 5.30-6.30 pm | Session 2: Putting just transition towards low-carbon development into practice

-- Tasneem Esso, Founding Director of the Energy Democracy Initiative, RSA
+- Tasneem Essop (Founding Director of the Energy Democracy Initiative, RSA)

-- The role of innovation and technology (competitiveness of renewables).
+- The role of innovation and technology competitiveness of renewables, green jobs

-- Structural change, industrialization and green economy, in particular phasing out of coal, oil and gas.
+- Structural change, industrialization and green economy, employment and labour market, phasing out of coal, oil and gas.

-- Policies for a just and politically inclusive transition and the role of the private sector.
+- Policies for a just and inclusive transition, decent work, poverty reduction and the role of the private sector.